SublimeLinter/SublimeLinter-gcc/messages/update_message.md

-SublimeLinter-contrib-iverilog has been updated.
-To see the changelog, visit Preferences » Package Settings » SublimeLinter-contrib-iverilog » Changelog
+SublimeLinter-gcc has been updated.
+To see the changelog, visit Preferences » Package Settings » SublimeLinter-gcc » Changelog